 Researchers were surprised to find such pervasive plastic particles in the water of developed countries, where water treatment plants typically use filters considerably smaller than the ones used in the study.
 One of the conclusions study authors drew from this research is that narrow plastic fibers can slip through filters lengthwise, and those caught by filters may dislodge over time.

-A quality home water filter can take out plastic particles of two microns or more, (Lifestraw Steel Personal Water Filter can filter down to 0.2 microns, but its portable size makes it better suited to emergency and wilderness situations).
+A quality home water filter can take out plastic particles of two microns or more.
 However, like water treatment facilities, some home filters may release some of the fibers caught, researchers report.

 Further, though the study was limited by the power of their microscopes, researchers are pretty confident still smaller plastic particles are suspended in our water that can’t be removed by a filter.
 “I don’t see us filtering ourselves out of this problem,” says Sherri Mason, chair of the Department of Geology and Environmental Sciences at the State University of New York at Fredonia, who supervised the research.
 “We tend to want to solve problems by dealing with the problem instead of thinking about the sources.
 The source of the problem ultimately is us.”